• Skip to main content

 4. Drain: Carefully open the lid and let the chickpeas cool down before draining the water.

-Use the cooked chickpeas or store for later.
+Use the cooked chickpeas or store them for later.

 Cup of dried chickpeas